ballerina-attic/ballerina-demo/README.md

 import ballerina/http;

-// Add this annotation to the service to change the base path
+// Add this annotation to the service to change the base path.
 @http:ServiceConfig {
   basePath: "/"
 }